What’s the one piece of content you look forward to the most?

-Sure, the in store experience is at the core of the almost spiritual brand love that IKEA has managed to develop.
-The utterly affordable quality products, the $1 hotdogs, the vast showrooms that seem to demand their own suburban postcode – these factors give the IKEA brand unrivaled value within its industry.
+Sure, the in-store experience is at the core of the almost spiritual brand love that IKEA has managed to develop.
+The utterly affordable quality products, the $1 hotdogs, the vast showrooms that seem to demand their own suburban postcode – these factors give the IKEA brand unrivalled value within its industry.
 You can add the annual IKEA print catalogue to that list.

 Such is the anticipation for IKEA’s annually released design bible.
 This piece of content marketing adds value.
 People want their marketing.
 They look forward to it.